NateXVI/client-side-web-development/Assignments/Assignment02/instructions/index.md

-# Recreating a course syllabus
+# Assignment 2 - Recreating a course syllabus

 **Due: Feb 4, 2022 at 11:59pm**